Racheltmz/SC2002_OOP_FOMS/README.md

        https://github.com/Racheltmz/SC2002_OOP_FOMS.git

 2. Ensure you have Java installed on your system.
-3. Open the app folder in your preferred Java IDE.
+3. Open the FOMS folder in your preferred Java IDE.
-4. Compile and run the app.FOMSApp.java file.
+4. Compile and run the src/app/FOMSApp.java file.
 5. Upon running the application, users will be presented with a menu to choose between the customer interface, staff interface, or quitting the application.
 Follow the prompts to navigate through the system and interact with its features.

 ## Dependencies